09 Jan Kitchen and Bath Remodel Advice for Home Sellers

 Avoid unpopular trends

-If you are going to invest in a kitchen or bathroom renovation, don’t waste your money and resources on materials and amenities that are deemed unpopular.
-According to the NAHB survey, majority of home buyers don’t care for ceramic tile countertops, glass-front cabinets or his and hers bathrooms.
+If you’re going to invest in a kitchen or bathroom renovation, don’t waste your money and resources on materials and amenities that are considered to be unpopular.
+According to the NAHB survey, the majority of home buyers don’t care for ceramic tile countertops, glass-front cabinets or his and hers bathrooms.
 Wine coolers and wet bars also made the unwanted list.

 Choosing aging-in-place amenities

-Another consideration when trying to sell your home is to choose materials that are “aging-in-place” friendly, such as non-slip floors, well-located storage and motion-sensor lights.
+Another consideration when trying to sell your home is to choose materials that are “aging-in-place” friendly.
+These include non-slip floors, well-located storage, and motion-sensor lights.
 48% of those surveyed said lower kitchen cabinets were either essential or desirable, while in the bathroom, grab bars, levers instead of knobs as handles and seating in the shower are must-haves.

 At BKC Kitchen & Bath, we have served Colorado residents since 1978.
 Our design team takes great pride in helping clients with all levels of kitchen and bathroom design projects.
-For more information on the services we provide, including kitchen and bath cabinets, countertops and accessories, please contact us.
+For more information on the services and products we offer, contact us.